Memories of amplitude and direction coexist and compete in non-Brownian suspensions

 The magenta circles in Fig.~\ref{fig:asymmetry_measure_norm} show $\delta$ from the ``match'' protocols of Fig.~\ref{fig:modap_vis_dvis} at a range of training amplitudes $\gamma_T$.
 We find that $\delta$ falls with increasing $\gamma_T$, and is nearly zero for $\gamma_T \ge 1.8$, which we refer to as $\gamma^*_m$.
+The protocols are mirror inverses of each other ($\gamma \to -\gamma$), except for the first steady shear---meaning that $\delta$ measures only the influence of that initial preparation.
+This memory is lost for $\gamma_T \ge \gamma^*_m$.

-Oscillatory training can erase the directional imprint of steady shear.
-Figure~\ref{fig:asymmetry_measure_norm} plots a second set of experiments as blue points.
-Instead of matching the direction at the end of oscillatory training with the direction of readout (as in Fig.~\ref{fig:modap_vis_dvis}), we introduce ``break'' protocols that always end oscillatory training in the same direction, shown in the right-hand insets of Fig.~\ref{fig:asymmetry_measure_norm}, so that the only difference is the direction of readout.
-In this case, $\delta$ has a minimum at $\gamma_T \approx 1.6$, which we refer to as $\gamma^*_b$.
+Figure~\ref{fig:asymmetry_measure_norm} plots a second set of experiments as blue diamonds.
+Instead of matching the direction at the end of oscillatory training with the direction of readout (as in Fig.~\ref{fig:modap_vis_dvis}), we introduce ``break'' protocols shown in the right-hand insets of Fig.~\ref{fig:asymmetry_measure_norm}: Oscillatory training always ends in the same direction, and only the direction of readout differs.
+In this case, $\delta$ measures asymmetry at the end of training, regardless of its origin.
+This $\delta$ has a minimum at $\gamma_T \approx 1.6$, which we refer to as $\gamma^*_b$.
+The subsequent rise corresponds to a new memory of the final direction of training, consistent with the large-amplitude limit in which oscillatory training is effectively steady shear in alternating directions.

-The results of Fig.~\ref{fig:asymmetry_measure_norm} indicate that large-amplitude oscillatory training erases the direction of preparation and forms a new memory of direction.
-The ``match'' protocols (magenta circles) are insensitive to this memory, while the ``break'' protocols (blue diamonds) reveal it.
-This new memory is consistent with the large-amplitude limit, in which oscillatory shear is effectively steady shear in alternating directions.
-The different $\gamma_T$ at which the two curves reach zero and the different values of $\delta$ at $\gamma_T = 0$ may be due to the ``break'' experiments having a higher effective volume fraction, likely due to several weeks of slow sedimentation.
 Remarkably, the ``break'' data suggest that there exists an amplitude $\gamma_b^*$ that is both large enough to erase the direction of initial shear, and too small to impose a new direction.
 At this amplitude the trained suspension behaves symmetrically.
+The different $\gamma_T$ at which the two curves reach zero ($\gamma_m^*$, $\gamma_b^*$) and the different $\delta$ values at $\gamma_T = 0$ may be due to the ``break'' experiments having a higher effective volume fraction, consistent with the slow sedimentation we observe~\cite{PhysRevFluids.3.124303, supplemental}.